Niassy/Robocup/README.md

 # Robocup
-This repository contains strategy AI algorithm implemented on Nao Robot for the robocup simumation league.
+This repository contains strategy AI algorithm implemented on Nao Robot for the robocup simulation league.
 These algorithm enable robot communication and coordination such as making pass,moving robots when attacking,etc...